masneyb/shotwell-site-generator/README.md

-    event/              # Static HTML files for events view index.html          # HTTP redirect to the all media view library.css         # CSS styling for all of the HTML files media/              # Static HTML files for all media view media.js            # JS file with all media, events, and tags.
+    event/              # Static HTML files for events view index.html          # HTTP redirect to the all media view media/              # Static HTML files for all media view media.js            # JS file with all media, events, and tags.
 Some content as the
                         # media.json file, but this is present so that the search page